Open-Technology-Foundation/scripttour/README.md

 # ScriptTour

-A Bash 'script player' that executes and displays commands with typewriter-like effects, perfect for demos, tutorials, and presentations.
+A Bash 'script player' that executes and displays commands with typewriter-like effects, perfect for demos, tutorials, and presentations of terminal based information.

 ## Features